zyang1580/DCR/README.md

 + --report_K: the referenced topk-N (N=report_K) recommendation for early stopping.
 Note than referenced metric is NDCG@N.
 + --stop_refer: the referenced metric for early stopping.

-Note that, compared with baselines, our model have not additional hyper-parameters.
+Note that, compared with baselines, our model has not additional hyper-parameters.

 ## Reproduce Results